 Older Sax Basic files containing the metadata line “Attribute VB_Name = ...” may not be executable in WinWrap Basic.
 The symptom is that the file can be loaded, but the Macro > Run command, the “Start/Run” button and the F5 key are all disabled, preventing launch of the macro.
 This metadata line is not normally visible in either the Sax Basic or WinWrap Basic IDEs.
 To work around this, open the .mmbas file with Notepad and delete the line starting “Attribute VB_Name = “.

-5.2 Macro Application Areas
+Mindjet for Windows API 5.2 Macro Application Areas

 The technical features of the Mindjet 11 macro environment mean that it is better for some kinds of Mindjet 11 application than others.